 Teaching children about opposites is so important – it is one of the building blocks that children need to learn how to follow directions, expand their vocabulary, increase comprehension skills, and build observation skills.

 How can you expand on this important skill?

-Teach the concept by always pointing out the “concept pair.”
-All this means is words that are related, such as hot/cold, wet/dry, big/small, soft/hard, etc. If you hand your child a soft toy, mention that it is soft and point out the related concept pair – “Here is a soft teddy bear.
+Teach the concept by pointing out the “concept pair.”
+All this means is words that are related.
+Examples are hot/cold, wet/dry, big/small, soft/hard, etc. If you hand your child a soft toy, mention that it is soft and point out the related concept pair.
+“Here is a soft teddy bear.
 What if it was not soft?
 What would the opposite be?”

 Remember, teaching opposites should be fun!

-Teaching opposites helps children develop math, observational, creative-thinking, and language skills as they identify opposite characteristics of different objects, but it is also a fun activity to do as a family!
+Teaching opposites helps children develop math, observational, creative-thinking, and language skills.
+They identify opposite characteristics of different objects, but it is also a fun activity to do as a family!

 Find more ideas that we enjoy on our Pinterest Board – Opposites Attract.